-Supporting Information:

-The following supporting information is available: (i) EXAFS fit parameters, (ii) representative EXAFS spectra (k-and r-space) with the corresponding fits in r-space, (iii) XPS spectra of the N-1s core-level region.
-This information is available free of charge via the Internet at: http://pubs.acs.org/.
+Supporting Information. (i) EXAFS fit parameters, (ii) representative EXAFS spectra (k- and r-space) with the corresponding fits in r-space, and (iii) XPS spectra of the N 1s corelevel region.
+This material is available free of charge via the Internet at http://pubs.acs.org/.